|12240008||Faculty of Engineering, Built Environment and Information Technology|

 Subject to the provisions of G Regulation G.18.3, a full-time student must complete his or her studies for an honours degree within two academic years (four semesters) and an after-hours student within three academic years (six semesters) after first registration for the degree.
-However, the Dean may, on the recommendation of the Head of Department concerned, extend the period of study in both cases by a maximum of two semesters.
+However, the Dean may, on the recommendation of the relevant head of department, extend the period of study in both cases by a maximum of two semesters.

 Research methodology and the application thereof to resolve research problems and to create new knowledge, is a valued advantage to any student.
 The module is compiled with the following objectives in mind: to instruct the student in the basic principles of research and to avail them the opportunity to execute research projects in a professional manner.
 Students are guided from the selection of a problem to the presentation of a complete research report with practical suggestions based on a solid theoretical framework.

 This module focuses on the theory and practice of publishing management.
 Issues addressed include the following: personal skills; general management skills; financial skills; new product development; costing; editorial issues.

 This module focuses on the theory and practice of publishing management.
 Issues addressed include the following: human resources; legal skills; project management; sales and marketing; communication skills; logistics; leadership.

 This module is research-based.
 The focus is on developments and trends impacting on the value chain and supply chain of the local book industry.

 The overall objective of the module is to generate research that can contribute to information on the shape and size of this cultural industry.